 - Skip seconds

 ‘Tis the season to enjoy all the festivities while staying fit and healthy.
-That’s why I’ve put this list together of the 5 best supplements* to curb holiday cravings:
+That’s why I’ve put this list together of the 5 best supplements* to eat to curb cravings:

-Protein is a fundamental nutrient needed in your body to build muscles, repair soft tissues and burn fat.1,2 Researchers have found that by eating more protein study subjects noticed a fuller feeling after meals.
+Protein is a fundamental nutrient needed in your body to build muscles, repair soft tissues, and burn fat.1,2 Researchers found that by eating more protein, participants in a study noticed a fuller feeling after meals.
 They also reported improved thermogenesis (fat burning), as well as a boost in their overall metabolic profiles.

-Protein supplements have also been shown to help maintain steady blood sugar levels after meals, reducing cravings for carbohydrate-dense or sugary foods.3
+Protein supplements have also been shown to help maintain steady blood sugar levels after meals, reducing sugar cravings or carbohydrate cravings.3

-Pro tip: Drink a protein shake before going to a party to help you stay clear of calorie-laden temptations!
+Pro tip: Drink a protein shake before going to a party to curb your hunger and help you stay clear of tempting high calorie foods!

 2. Omega-3 Essential Fatty Acids

 It may sound strange, but fat can actually help you lose weight!
-Essential fatty acids are a vital nutrient needed by the body for many different purposes, including keeping skin supple, improving brain function, increasing metabolism and burning fat.5,6,7
+Healthy fats, that is.
+Essential fatty acids are a vital nutrient needed by the body for many different purposes, including keeping skin supple, improving brain function, increasing metabolism, and burning fat.5,6,7

 Omega-3 essential fatty acids are found in natural foods including seeds and nuts, as well as fatty fish, but most people do not get enough of this type of essential fat in their diets alone.
 This is why I developed an omega-3 supplement of krill oil that delivers powerful weight loss results.

-Omega-3 essential fatty acids are also shown to cut cravings, and reduce the appetite, thus leading to less calorie consumption.8,9
+Omega-3 essential fatty acids are also shown to curb cravings and appetite, thus leading to less calorie consumption.8,9

 3. Green Tea Extract (EGCG)

-Researchers have found that green tea also works to help reduce food cravings by promoting insulin sensitivity and lowering blood sugar levels.11
+Researchers have found that green tea also works to help curb cravings by promoting insulin sensitivity and lowering blood sugar levels.11

 Green tea extract contains the potent antioxidant nutrient known as EGCG, or epigallocatechin gallate.
 This nutrient is responsible for boosting the body’s production of a hormone called CCK (cholecystokinin) that signals to your brain when you are full.
 Responsible for the feeling of satiation, EGCG may be the key to beating the holiday battle of the bulge.12